sjbylo/container-workshop/00-workshop-setup/README.md

 This workshop shows you how to build and use Linux containers on your laptop and then how to run and manage these same container images on OpenShift.

-See below for what you need to configure/install before starting these labs.
+See below ("What you should do before...") for what you need to configure/install before starting these labs.

-# Fetch the container image (Docker) needed for this workshop
+# Fetch the container (Docker) images you need for this workshop

 Ensure Docker is installed and running on your laptop.
-See below instructions.
+See below instructions "What you should do before...".

 If you have not done so already, pull the needed image as described below.

-Alternatively, if pulling the images is not possible for any reason the instructor will provide you with the needed image files which you can copy onto your laptop and then load into Docker as follows:
+Alternatively, if pulling the images is not possible for any reason, the instructor will provide you with the needed image files which you can copy onto your laptop and then load into Docker as follows:

 ```
 docker load -i centos7.saved